Fast American Option Pricing using Nonlinear Stencils: Introduction

 The binomial tree method works by tracing the option's value at discrete time steps over the life of the option.
-For a given number of time steps $T$ between the valuation and expiration dates of the option, a binomial tree of height $T$ is created with the leaves storing the potential values reached by the asset at the time of expiration.
-Then one works backward computing for each $t \in [0, T - 1]$ the value of the nodes at depth $t$ of the tree (each giving a possible price of the asset at time step $t$) from the values of nodes at depth $t + 1$ using a simple formula.
+For a given number of time steps $T$ between the valuation and expiration dates of the option, a binomial tree of height $T$ is created with the leaves storing the potential prices of the asset at the time of expiration.
+Then one works backward to compute for each $t \in [0, T - 1]$ the value of the nodes at depth $t$ of the tree (each giving a possible price at time step $t$) from the values of the nodes at depth $t + 1$ using a simple formula.
 The value computed for the root node is the required option value.
-Straightforward iterative implementation of this method runs in time $\Th{T^2}$.
-This method can be used for both European and American options.
-It provides a discrete time approximation of the continuous-time option pricing in the Black–Scholes model and is used widely by professional option traders.
+Straightforward iterative implementation of this method runs in $\Th{T^2}$ time on a single processing core and $\Th{T^2 / p + T\log{T}}$ time on $p$ cores (see Figure \ref{fig:notations-and-BOPM-loops} and Table \ref{tbl:work_span}).
+It provides a discrete-time approximation of the continuous-time option pricing in the Black–Scholes model and is widely used by professional option traders.

+The trinomial tree method extends the binomial method by accounting for the possibility that an asset value remains the same after a time step \cite{boyle1986option}.
+With only a constant factor increase in run-time it provides more precise predictions than the binomial model.

-The finite difference method works by approximating the continuous-time differential equations describing the evolution of an option price over time by a set of discrete-time difference equations and then solving them iteratively under appropriate boundary conditions.
-The explicit finite difference method divides the lifetime of the option into some given $T$ discrete time steps and then starts with the potential values of the asset at time step $T$ (i.e., at the time of expiration), for each $t \in [0, T - 1]$ it computes the asset values at time step $t$ from the asset values at time step $t + 1$ based on the difference equations (also known as update equations or stencils).
-The final option value is found at time step $t = 0$.
-The iterative implementation of this method runs in $\Th{T^2}$ time and can solve both European and American options \cite{sewell2005numerical}.
+The finite-difference method approximates the continuous-time differential equations describing the evolution of an option price over time by a set of discrete-time difference equations and then solves them iteratively under appropriate boundary conditions.
+The explicit finite difference method divides the lifetime of the option into $T$ discrete time steps and then uses the potential values of the asset at time step $T$ (the time of expiration) to compute the asset values at each time step $t \in [0, T - 1]$ from the asset values at time step $t + 1$ based on the difference equations (i.e., update equations or stencils).
+The final option value is found at time $t = 0$.
+Similar to the binomial tree method, the iterative implementation of this method runs in $\Th{T^2}$ time on a single processing core and $\Th{T^2 / p + T\log{T}}$ time on $p$ cores.
 Other finite difference methods used for option pricing include implicit finite difference and the Crank–Nicolson method \cite{crank1947practical}.